 Tu Bishvat literally means the 15th day of the Hebrew month of Shevat (“Tu” expresses the number 15 in Hebrew), and is the Jewish “New Year for the trees,” or “Rosh HaShanah La’ilanot” in Hebrew.
 It is also known as the Jewish “birthday of the trees.”

-(This year it starts in the evening of Sunday, January 16 and lasts till the evening of Monday, January 17.)
+In 2023, it starts the evening of Sunday, February 5, and ends the evening of Monday, February 6.

 What is Tu Bishvat and how is it celebrated?